veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 gamePlayer.CallSomething();
 ```

-##### Bind multiple interfaceds to a bound actor
+##### Bind multiple interfaces to a bound actor

 Bound actor to channel could be accessed via one bound interface.
 (Not means that actor can implement only one interface.)
-It changed to bind multiple interfaced to an actor and the following use case can be implemented with this feature.
+It changed to bind multiple interfaces to an actor and the following use case can be implemented with this feature.

 For example, `UserActor` has two kinds of permission to access.
 Normal access and administrative access.
 Normal access is only permitted before client is confirmed to have an administrative priviledge.